everestso/everestso/README.md

-✨ I’m consider ...
+✨ I’m considering ...
 Starting Second Full Week ..:

 + Considering impact on development of abstractions for reasoning thru emotional recall of critical events.